thegetty/quire-docs/content/docs-v1/getting-started.md

 2. Still in the command-line shell, type `quire preview` and press enter to initiate the preview.

 3. To view the preview, open a web browser and visit the localhost URL that is provided in the command-line shell output (for example, http://localhost:8080) to see the publication.
 To stop the preview, press Control–C.

 Some tips for previewing your publication:

 1. **Include YAML on page for it to be viewable in your web browser** In order for pages to become active, you must have basic YAML included at the top of the page.
 Learn more about page YAML in [*Page Types & Structure*](/docs-v1/pages/)

-2. **Hide pages from the table of contents view** If you want to hide a page from the table of contents include `toc:false` in the YAML.
+2. **Hide pages from the table of contents view** If you want to hide a page from the table of contents include `toc: false` in the YAML.

-2. **Hide pages from the sidebar men.** If you want to hide a page from sidebar menu include `menu:false` in the YAML.
+2. **Hide pages from the sidebar menu** If you want to hide a page from sidebar menu include `menu: false` in the YAML.

-2. **Start and stop the preview to refresh Quire**.
-In some cases, changes to `.yaml`, `.scss` and `.css` files may not show up in your preview immediately.
-If this happens, it often helps use Control-C to stop the preview and `quire preview` to restart it.
+2. **Start and stop the preview to refresh Quire** In some cases, changes to `.yaml`, `.scss` and `.css` files may not show up in your preview immediately.
+If this happens, use Control-C to stop the preview and `quire preview` to restart it.